 • When modelling this, watch for pupils who add the 4 hundreds in 437 to the 4 thousands in 4400.
 Their understanding of place value is hazy so go back to previous booster steps.
 Also watch and encourage pupils to estimate first.

 • Taking our example, “4396 + 441… well that’s basically 4400 + 400, so my answer should be about 4800.”
 In other words, their mental strategies, particularly rounding, should be aiding their estimates.

 Teaching Place Value At KS2 Isn’t One Size Fits All

 In conclusion, where pupils make occasional errors, they either need to work on their understanding of place value that underpins the method they are using, or they need to work on developing a different strategy.

 It depends on what will help that child with how much time or place value lessons you have left with them.
 But you can never go wrong with developing their security in place value.

 There is no simple answer to the question “How do I teach place value at KS2?”, but hopefully the techniques above should help point you in the right direction.

 If your pupils have gaps that still need plugging in the run up to SATs, don’t panic!
 Read our blog post on KS2 Maths Revision that has everything you need to know to secure SATs success this year.
-Or just book a demo with one of our schools team who can talk you how our interventions will help.

 How To Teach KS2 Maths Interventions Bootcamp series